azqanaseeb/whatsapp-ai-agent/README.md

 ## 📁 Project Files

 - `My workflow.json` — the exportable n8n workflow (import this into your own n8n instance to run it)
-- `Screenshots/` — all proof-of-work screenshots above
+- `Screenshots/` — all proof-of-work screenshots

 ---